Palm Sunday / Shabbat ha gadol

 You in the highest heaven, please set us free.

-It is fascinating to think that, on the last and greatest day, the priests walked around the altar 7 times and shouted with the full force of their lungs Hosanna SAVE US LORD!
+It is fascinating that, on the last and greatest day, the priests walked around the altar 7 times and shouted with the full force of their lungs Hosanna SAVE US LORD!

 Jesus’ triumphal procession was a journey of victory, but the path to victory was through humility and suffering.